R. L'Heureux Lewis-McCoy

 North Academic Center 6/132

 ProfileR.
-L’Heureux Lewis-McCoy is an Assistant Professor in the Department of Sociology and the Black Studies program at the City College of New York – CUNY.
+L’Heureux Lewis-McCoy is an Associate Professor in the Department of Sociology and the Black Studies program at the City College of New York – CUNY.
 As a scholar, his research concentrates on educational inequality in American public schools.
-His most recent research concentrates on the experiences of low income and racial minorities’ attempts at accessing school-related resources.
+His book, Inequality in the Promised Land: Race, Resources, an Suburban Schooling (Stanford University Press 2014), concentrates on the experiences of low income and racial minority families' attempts at accessing school-related resources.

 His wider research agenda addresses the areas of racial identity, youth culture, and mental health.
 In racial identity, his work has explored the negotiation of identity in the post-Civil Rights era.
 His work on youth culture has concentrated on the expansion of Hip-Hop culture and its relation to the lives of African-Americans.
 His work on mental health has explored the relationship between race, discrimination, and gender justice.